dcaoyuan/chana/astore-docs/rst/benchmark/ht-concurrency.rst

 - The 2 threads of akka-io selectors kept < 60%
 - The default-dispatcher threads (from 1 to 22) kept about 90%
 - There were other jvm threads kept about 10%
-- The thoughput scaled almost linearly when parallelism-max <= 13
+- The throughput scaled almost linearly when parallelism-max <= 13
-- The thoughput did not scale any more when parallelism-max >= 18, and the total CPU usage kept 100% therefrom
+- The throughput did not scale any more when parallelism-max >= 18, and the total CPU usage kept 100% therefrom

 Conclusion
 ----------
 - Akka scales very well under multiple-core machine
-- By enabling Intel© Hyper-Threading, you can acheive about 25% more thoughtput after total CPU usage reached 50%
+- By enabling Intel© Hyper-Threading, you can acheive about 25% more throughput after total CPU usage reached 50%